jamis/theseus/README.markdown

 * Output the maze as either text or PNG.
 * Apply a mask to the process to constrain how the maze is built.
 * Culling dead-ends from a maze to increase its sparseness.
-* Automatically solve the generated mazes (and incorporate the solution into the output).
 * Convert any orthogonal maze to a unicursal (labyrinth-style) maze.
 * Generate mazes with high braid or low braid (or anything in-between). (a "perfectly braided" maze is completely multiply-connected, with no dead-ends and circular paths)
 * Generate mazes with high weave or low weave (or anything in-between). ("weave" refers to how frequently passages move under or over existing passages.)